 to the wheel.
 That in itself is pretty insubstantial, but I knew that

-if it creaked back and forth, this would surely work itself loose over time!
+if it moved at all, it would surely work itself loose over time!

-The nature of the problem was that my cast iron flange bearings were not rigidly
+The nature of the problem was that my cast iron flange bearings were not attached

-enough attached to the wheels.
+rigidly enough to the wheels.
 I had mounted them at a 45-degree angle to each

 other, so I couldn't just replace my wood screws with washers with bolts going